JonathanESchultz/tictactoe/README.md

 # tictactoe

-#a projrct inspirped by Graham Mitchell
+#a project inspirped by Graham Mitchell
 http://programmingbydoing.com/a/tic-tac-toe-oop.html